Orientation for Online Learning

 Some technical problems have to do with the student's particular Internet Service Provider (ISP) or with his/her own hardware or software.
 In some cases, students will have to contact their ISP for technical support.
 Athens Technical College cannot resolve problems with your own hardware, software, or Internet service.

-If you experience major technical difficulties with your computer, you may come to campus and use the open computer lab in Building H or the computers located in the library to complete your coursework.
+If you experience major technical difficulties with your computer, you may come to campus and use the computers located in the library to complete your coursework.

 ANGEL is ATC's learning management system.
 Learn about how to view course content and communicate with your instructor and classmates plus lots more by viewing each of the remaining pages in this lesson.
 There are different activities on each page for you to do to practice what you just learned.
 Now, let's get started!